 Learning walk visits show there is a varying degree of implementation across the district--different stages of implementation evident

 End goal of this initiative and for reading instruction in general is to create life-long readers, not test takers.
 Test taking skills are important, but the thinking process taught within the Daily 5 structure are more important--establishes reading for a purpose.

-Participants shared individual success stories-- a student who transfered from private school not reading; now on Battle of Books team using a variety of reading materials (including some basal materials) has been beneficial
+Participants shared individual success stories-- a student who transferred from private school not reading; now on Battle of Books team using a variety of reading materials (including some basal materials) has been beneficial